Mon: 9 am - 8 pm

 In the early 1960s, KCPL began the development of branch libraries to better serve Kanawha County.
 The first branch was added in 1963 in St. Albans, where local citizens had started a volunteer library in 1952.
 Other branches followed: Cross Lanes – 1976; Glasgow – 1976; Dunbar – 1977; Elk Valley – 1977; Sissonville – 1979; and Marmet – 1980.
 In 1988, the local library in Clendenin was added as a branch library, and the Riverside Public Library, located at Riverside High School, began service in the fall of 1999.

 KCPL’s Reimagine Your Library project broke ground in 2020, 53 years after KCPL moved into the Capitol Street location.
 This $32 million renovation of the Library’s iconic downtown home will add 20,000 square feet of new space and completely renovate the original building.
 The facelift includes an open, flowing layout, an enlarged children’s floor, more study rooms and meeting spaces, a new technology center, and a covered walkway across Summers street.
-Construction is expected to be completed in early 2022.
+Construction was completed in May 2022.